55 Northbrook Street

 For a more comprehensive list of schools in Berkshire we recommend the Good Schools Guide.

-Berkshire has excellent rail connections, with Reading being a huge interchange; there are direct services to, among many other places, Gatwick, Newcastle, South Wales, the West Country, Manchester, Oxford, the Cotswolds and the South Coast.
-On top of this, there is a fast service (just half an hour) to London Paddington approximately every 10 minutes, with additional stopping services and trains to Waterloo.
+From Ascot and Sunningdale there are excellent rail connections to Reading (20-30 minutes) and Guildford (20-30 minutes), as well as Gatwick, Newcastle, South Wales, the West Country, Manchester, Oxford, the Cotswolds and the South Coast.
+On top of this, there is a regular service (just 55 minutes) to London Waterloo, approximately every half hour.

 Berkshire is also blessed with good road links, with the M4 passing east to west through the county, connecting to Bristol, South Wales and London.
 From there, the M5 and M25 connect to the broader national road network.
 Similarly the A34 runs north to south, running via Newbury from Oxford to Winchester and, from there, the M3, M40 and M27 are all easily accessible.